m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/persistent-storage/volumes.md

 `volumeMount` entry are required, and must have the same name.
 The `volume` entry associates that name with the claim, while the `volumeMount` entry defines the path to it that the application can use to access the file.

-**NOTE:** If the PVC is mapped either across the domain or to a cluster, its access mode must be either `ReadOnlyMany` or `ReadWriteMany`.
+**NOTE**: If the PVC is mapped either across the domain or to a cluster, its access mode must be either `ReadOnlyMany` or `ReadWriteMany`.